Jet-shaped filamentary ejecta in common envelope evolution: Introduction

 \section{Introduction}

 In a common envelope evolution (CEE), a compact object, the secondary, orbits inside the extended envelope of the primary star.
 The interaction of the secondary star with the envelope is not symmetrical, i.e., it has no cylindrical symmetry because of the density gradient in the envelope and the circular, elliptical, or spiraling-in orbit.
 Consequently, the mass that the secondary accretes has a net-specific angular momentum.
 If the secondary is sufficiently compact, the accretion process proceeds through an accretion disk around the secondary.
 As some theoretical studies (e.g., \citealt{ArmitageLivio2000, Chevalier2012, LopezCamaraetal2019, LopezCamaraetal2020MN}) showed, such accretion disks in CEE might launch jets, mainly when the secondary is a neutron star (NS) or a black hole (for a recent review see \citealt{Grichener2025}).
 Also, main sequence stars in CEE might also launch jets (e.g., \citealt{BlackmanLucchini2014, Soker2023MS}).
+The disk around the NS might continuously exist from the pre-CEE phase, like from the Roche lobe overflow process (e.g., \citealt{JuarezGarciaetal2025}).
 The jets remove mass from the secondary vicinity, hence reducing mass accretion rate, and by that, operate in a negative feedback mechanism, e.g., \cite{Soker2016Rev} for an old review, and \cite{Gricheneretal2021} and \cite{Hilleletal2022FB} for one-dimensional (1D) and 3D simulations, respectively, of this negative feedback mechanism.
 Alongside the negative, there is a positive feedback mechanism because the jets that the accretion disk launches carry energy that reduces the pressure around the secondary (e.g., \citealt{Shiberetal2016, Chamandyetal2018, LopezCamaraetal2019, LopezCamaraetal2020MN}).